 For more information on the benefit of pumpkin, please see our other blog about pumpkins here www.gastricsleevesurgeryflorida.com/food-highlight-pumpkin/

-- 1 box vanilla instant pudding (regular or sugar free)
+- 1 box vanilla instant pudding (sugar free)

 - 2 cups skim milk